aayushi-0407/TensorblueAI_assignment/README.md

     - Submit the form to generate and execute the code.
     - View the generated code, execution result, and any standard output.

+**Output folder**:
+-contains small example of passing a pdf with questions to perform, prompt and the output.